 I have the honor to speak on behalf of the European Union and its Member States.

-The Candidate Countries the Republic of North Macedonia*, Montenegro*, Serbia* and Albania*, the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina, as well as the Republic of Moldova and Georgia, align themselves with this statement.
+The Candidate Countries, the Republic of North Macedonia*, Montenegro*, and Albania*, as well as Ukraine, the Republic of Moldova, and Georgia, align themselves with this statement

 * The Republic of North Macedonia, Montenegro, Serbia and Albania continue to be part of the Stabilisation and Association Process.